To all my Jonny Pals,

 Jonny was awoken by his gorgeous maid.

 It came to a head one morning when Jonny was awoken by Penelope, one of an army of gorgeous French maids who attended to his needs in the fabulous master bedroom of his spectacular estate of Casa de Jonny.
-In order to fulfill contractual obligations demanded by the “Suggest a Celebrity to Appear in the Jonny Extravaganza” contest, the muse had been enjoying a wonderful dream about the original cast of Charlieís Angels having a pillow fight while wearing skimpy lingerie.
+In order to fulfill contractual obligations demanded by the “Suggest a Celebrity to Appear in the Jonny Extravaganza” contest, the muse had been enjoying an erotic dream about the original cast of Charlieís Angels having a pillow fight while wearing skimpy lingerie.
 But when the smoking-hot serving girl roused him from his slumber by gently telling him over and over how wonderful he is (as was required in the contract/nondisclosure agreement she signed before being hired), he seemed in a black mood that his beloved pug Boris tried to cheer by reading to him from 1996ís Jonnyís South Sea Christmas (Borisí power of speech now openly accepted, unlike previous stories when it was just a result of Jonnyís drinking and/or medication), in which the island god Kummoniwannalaya demanded a virgin sacrifice from the Hunglowli tribe on the Yuletide.
 Rather than helping, it seemed to make the museís foul demeanor worse.

 “I remember when Christmas was an innocent, joyous time,” ranted Jonny.
 “Now it seems like everyone treats it as a crude joke.
 What happened?”

 The table went silent as everyone stared awkwardly at their Whereís Waldo placemats.
 Finally, the quiet was broken by the velvety voice of the museís irritating acquaintance David Pinion, who was only invited to brunch because he sometimes picked up the check.